GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/01.401-410/06.Benediction/docs.md

 ---
+title: |
-title: 406.
-Benediction
+    406. Benediction - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 406.
+Benediction.
+The Lord be with us as we bend His blessing to receive; His gift of peace upon us send, Before his courts we leave.
+    keywords:  |
-    keywords: Christ in Song, Benediction, The Lord be with us as we bend,
+        Christ in Song, adventhymnals, advent hymnals, Benediction, The Lord be with us as we bend.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 406. BENEDICTION
+####  Christ in Song,

 ```txt
 1.